danyi1212/django-windowsauth/docs/source/reference/settings_reference.rst

 This will result with the user receiving a **Error 500** when they fail to synchronize properly.

 This is useful for security sake, when **requiring** users to have the most updated fields and permissions.
 While developing in debug, it is usually useful to **receive information** about the synchronization exception.

-.. note::
 In any case, the synchronization exception **will be logged** as error with the exception information included.
 If you have setup logging and email reporting for server admins, you can also **receive the exception details by email**.

+.. note::
+    You can configure this per view with the ``ldap_sync_required`` decorator.
-    See the documentation about :doc:`../installation/logging`
+    See the reference at :docs:`./decorators`

 WAUTH_ERROR_RESPONSE
 ~~~~~~~~~~~~~~~~~~~~